panel-attack/panel-attack/readme_characters.txt

 - "config": this file holds data for the configuration of your character.
 The inside should look like that:
 	- name: display name of this character, this value will be displayed in the lobby and will also serve as a fallback when trying to match your opponent's character
 	- id: unique identifier of this character, this id should be specific (see note).
 [IF MISSING YOUR CHARACTER WILL BE IGNORED!]
+	- stage: optional, this specifies which stage to use when 'super selecting' this character
+	- panels: optional, this specifies which panels to use when 'super selecting' this character

 Note: providing a specific, long enough id is a very good idea so that people renaming your mods folders still get properly match with other users regarding your mods. e.g. "mycharacter_myname"